I established LLLGI to support local, national and international developments in lifelong learning.

 Capacity-building and policy-making

-• Build capacities in LLL, helping education stakeholders, employers and community organisations to identify where learning interventions can be more flexible and better coordinated
+• Building capacities in LLL, helping education stakeholders, employers and community organisations to identify where learning interventions can be more flexible and better coordinated

 • Supporting governments and organisations to draft lifelong learning policies and organise consultations and dialogues to advance these policies